A recipe for success with Yakult

 technology required to provide quality products and services in healthcare.
 Some of the

-planning students were able to observe is the how the production plant is laid out for
+planning students were able to observe is how the production plant is laid out for

-maximum production efficiency of Yakult, and the technology required to service consumers of Yakult efficiently.
-Students can utilize this knowledge during the Superhealth program when planning their own hospitals, considering the layout of a hospital for usability, and technologies they can include in a hospital to help improve patient care, but also provide world class training for healthcare professionals so they are able to provide high quality care.
+maximum production efficiency of Yakult, and the technology required to serve consumers of Yakult efficiently.
+Students can utilize this knowledge during the Superhealth program when planning their own hospitals, considering the layout of a hospital for usability, and technologies they can include in a hospital to help improve patient care, but also provide world-class training for healthcare professionals so they are able to provide high-quality care.

 MTS thus aims to expose students to areas where lateral thinking is required to provide